Emergency Aid

 Tackling poverty and hunger

-Following the earthquake in Syria and Turkey, Help provided comprehensive emergency aid for affected families in north-west Syria and distributed urgently needed relief supplies.
-We also supported Syrian children and young people in overcoming trauma and ensured that children from the earthquake region were able to go back to school.
+We also helped Syrian children and young people to overcome trauma and ensured that children from the earthquake region were able to go back to school.

 Providing help for malnourished children

-In north-west Syria, over 500,000 small children are currently severely malnourished.
+In the north-west of Syria, over 500,000 small children are currently severely malnourished.
 Just a few months ago, little Amani was one of these children: when she came to Help's health center with her mother, Amani was very thin and weak.
 Rapid diagnosis and treatment is very important in such cases, as malnutrition and undernourishment can cause permanent developmental damage in children under the age of 5.

 After extensive examinations, Amani was given nutritious, high-calorie food, among other things, to regain her strength.
 Just one month later, Amani's condition had improved significantly.
 Her mother Hala is relieved and confident: “She is getting better day by day, thank you very much!”